Tharun-k0/pwn.college_Tharun/02_Pondering_Paths/03_Position_Thy_Self.md

 **Flag:** pwn.college{EvbWmXqBtOn77r2Hvsd1fjuwZIc.QX2QTN0wiN3gjNzEzW}

-What I Learnt :The cd command,directories, absolute path and how to navigate directories using the cd command and invoking programs inside it using absolute path.
+What I Learnt: The cd command,directories, absolute path and how to navigate directories using the cd command and invoking programs inside it using absolute path.

 - Navigated to given directory using the cd command "cd /usr/share/build-essential" and then executed the "/challenge/run" program